sikaeducation/curriculum/courses/201/standards/build-websites/topics/dev-tools-2/README.md

 ![Changing an element in a stylesheet](assets/dev-tools-2.gif)

-As a bonus, if you've made an edit you want to permanently apply, you can copy/paste the rule into your stylesheet by highlighting the rule in the dev tools, and copy/pasting it to your text editor.
+If you've made an edit you want to permanently apply, you can copy the rule into your stylesheet by highlighting the rule in the dev tools and copy and pasting it into your text editor.

-## Editing Helpers
+## Style Editor Helpers

 When you're editing a numeric value, you can use the up and down arrow keys to adjust them.
 This is especially useful for visually aligning elements.